9 Ways Smart Couples Pay For Weddings

 Having an advocate works in your best interest, and within your budget to avoid obvious mark-ups, and you'll enjoy the perks that come from someone who's in the know.

-Here are some additional pros of hiring a wedding planner, according to a Brides advice column:
+Here are some additional pros of hiring a wedding planner:

 - Counting on another person besides yourself who knows everything about the entire wedding day and is prepared to manage it.
 The wedding planner knows, respects, and fights to see your wedding vision come to fruition, no matter the circumstances.